increasingawareness/digitalsafety.tips/content/_index.md

 ##  What kind of phone should I get?

-Currently, there isn't a "holy grail" of phones that combines all the aspects of digital safety (safe, secure, and private by design).
-The best option you can have in your hand right now is probably an iPhone or Pixel 3  [according to Daniel Micay](https://www.reddit.com/r/GrapheneOS/comments/bddq5u/os_security_ios_vs_grapheneos_vs_stock_android/ekxifpa?utm_source=share&utm_medium=web2x), a [prominent mobile security developer](https://twitter.com/Snowden/status/1047618052089696257).
+The best option you can have in your hand right now is a Pixel or an iPhone  [according to Daniel Micay](https://www.reddit.com/r/GrapheneOS/comments/bddq5u/os_security_ios_vs_grapheneos_vs_stock_android/ekxifpa?utm_source=share&utm_medium=web2x), who is a [prominent mobile security developer](https://twitter.com/Snowden/status/1047618052089696257).

 ## What kind of computer should I get?

-Get a computer that can run MacOs, ChromeOS, or QubesOS.
+Get a computer that can run MacOS, ChromeOS, or QubesOS.

 ### Macbook